 Chronic pain comes in a variety of forms and can be fueled by a host of physical problems.
 Generally defined, chronic pain is any pain that extends beyond the expected period of healing.
 Dealing with extended chronic pain can be an emotionally draining trial that can lead to long term psychological effects if not carefully dealt with.
-On GoMentor you can find therapists who can help you develop coping mechanisms to abate the many psychological stresses that sufferers of chronic pain face.
+On GoMentor you can get help from therapists who develop coping mechanisms to abate the many psychological stresses that sufferers of chronic pain face.

 The two types of chronic pain are usually divided into nociceptive and neuropathic, referring to their causes.
 In the case of the former, stimulation of nociceptors in the body creates a dull ache that is generally localized but sometimes difficult to pinpoint exactly.
 This pain can be very serious as the constant stimulation of the nociceptors in the body can actually cause them to lower the threshold for pain signals and make it easier for pain to be noticed by the body.
 Neuropathic pain, on the other hand, tends toward feeling more like burning, stabbing, or intense pins and needles.

-While no therapist can take pain away from those who suffer from chronic pain, we hope that you can find one who is able to help deal with the emotional fallout associated with it.
-The therapist on GoMentor can help teach you ways to better cope with your pain to lead an ultimately more fulfilling life.
-They can help decrease pain behaviors so that you can be functional around your pain.
+While no therapist can take pain away from those who suffer from chronic pain, we hope that our therapists are able to help you deal with the emotional fallout associated with it.
+The therapists and psychologists at GoMentor 24/7 can help teach you ways to cope better with your pain to lead an ultimately more fulfilling life.
+They can help decrease pain behaviours so that you can be functional around your pain.